 Each hotspot will have its own security protocol.
-Some networks may have Children's Internet Protection Act (CIPA) safe security installed.
+Some networks may ha Children's Internet Protection Act (CIPA) safe security installed.

-If you need help using the map or learning how to get online, call or text our phoneline at (602) 529-1519 or email us at azlibtap@gmail.com.
+If you need help using the map or learning how to get online, call or text our phoneline at (602) 529-1519 or email us at azlibtap@gmail.com unemployment forms or online banking; using the Internet to stay connected to family and friends; accessing library e-resources; and more.
+AZ LibTAP is supported by the Arizona State Library, Archives and Public Records and available through the Connect Arizona website.